pdgilbert/LoRaGPS/README.md

   sudo apt upgrade
 ```

-and probably it will necessary to reboot occasionally above and in the next.
+and probably it will be necessary to reboot occasionally above and in the next.

 Raspberry Pi uses the UART as a serial console, which needs to be turned off
 to use the UART for GPS.
 As root on the Raspberry Pi: